marius-test/25_python_interview_questions/README.md

 ```

-22. What are decorators in Python?
+20. What is Scope Resolution in Python?

 Answer: